Kronid Lyubarsky: Emigration

 In Munich, Lyubarsky founded a bulletin, Vesti iz SSSR (USSR News Brief), a periodical providing comprehensive information between November 1978 and December 1991 about the human rights situation and resistance to the Communist regime in the Soviet Union.
 Published in Russian and English twice a month, this bulletin included an annual "List of Political Prisoners in the USSR", a yearbook of political prisoners complete with case details and family contacts.
 The list appeared until 1989, when the last Soviet political prisoner was released, and was widely used for reference by private citizens, human rights organizations and numerous parliamentary commissions, as well as the United States Congress.

 Beginning in 1984, Lyubarsky also edited and published the magazine Strana i Mir (The Country and the World).
-Taking its name from a well-known book by the political dissident and Nobel laureate, Andrei Sakharov, the magazine was intended for a broad readership.
+Taking its name from a book by the political dissident and Nobel laureate, Andrei Sakharov, the magazine was intended for a broad readership.
 It reported not only on repression and resistance in the USSR but also economic and political developments in the rest of the world.